 Sternberger lake district, Mecklenburg, Germany

-- Disturbed hydrological system with reduced resilience to drought and extreme rainfall
+- Disturbed hydrological system due to climate change and agricultural practices, with reduced resilience to drought and extreme rainfall.

-- Large number of drained wetlands which turn to low quality meadow
+- Large number of drained wetlands which turn to low quality meadows.

-- Gaining access to local, national and international food markets, and ability to compete successfully
+- Difficulties gaining access to local, national and international food markets paired with a lack of ability to compete successfully.